melanieH-data/efwcrc-impact-model/README.md

-# efwcrc-impact-model
+# End Food Waste Cooperative Research Centre Impact Model
-This Excel-based impact model was developed for the End Food Waste CRC and enables the impact of research projects to be modelled across 7 key areas.
+This Excel-based impact assessment tool was developed for the End Food Waste CRC and enables the impact of research projects to be modelled across 7 key areas.

+## Skills Demonstrated
+- Advanced Excel modelling and formulas
+- Scenario analysis and impact forecasting
+- Stakeholder-focused reporting
+- User friendly design and presentation

-## 📥 How to View the File
+## How to View the File
 To view the Excel file:
 1. Click on the filename above (`.xlsx`)
 2. Select **“Download”** or **“Raw”** to save the file to your device